leslie310/Password-Generator-Challenge/README.md

 SUMMARY:
-This was made in JavaScript to create a random password containg special characters,numbers,uppercase and lowercase letters.
+This was made in JavaScript to create a random password containing special characters,numbers,uppercase and lowercase letters.

 LINKS: